rktjmp/lush.nvim/lush_build.md

   -- the viml commands alone are generally not enough for a colorscheme, we -- will need to append a few housekeeping lines first.
   --
-  -- note how we are passing arguments to append by wrapping the transfor in a table.
+  -- note how we are passing arguments to append by wrapping the transform in a table.
-  -- {transform 1 2 3} will result in transform(last_pipe_value, 1, 2, 3)
+  -- {transform 1 2 3} ends up as transform(last_pipe_value, 1, 2, 3)
   --
   -- append() accepts a table of values, or one value, so this call ends up being:
   -- append(last_pipe_value, {"set...",  "let..."})